 Retaliation Against Pay Discrimination Claims

-Upon filing your pay discrimination claim, you need to know that it is against the law for your employer or any agent of which to retaliate against you.
-Retaliation includes adverse actions taken against an employee by an employer due to the employee exercising their rights under the labor laws.
+Upon filing your pay discrimination claim, know that it is illegal for your employer to retaliate against you.
+Retaliation includes adverse actions against an employee by an employer due to the employee exercising their rights under the labor laws.

 When pay discrimination occurs in the workplace resulting in inadequate payment or retaliation after speaking up, know that you have a team ready to stand firm in your case.